TranMaiAn/TranMaiAn/README.md

 ## Hii!
 Have a good day there! 👋

 I'm **Ann**, a passionate developer in **Asia**.
-I've always loved coding, even from a young age, and creating amazing projects that make a difference are my favorite hobby!
+I've always loved coding, even from a young age, which turned into my hobby over time.
 I'd love for us to connect and explore the world of technology together!

 ## About Me 🎀